Snowshoe trail Simplon Pass

 Author´s Tip / Recommendation of the author

-After a successful hike on the Simplon Pass, restaurants (Hospice, Hotel Monte Leone, Hotel Simplonblick) invite you to enjoy a warm cup of tea.
+On the Simplon Pass, after a successful hike, restaurants (Hospiz, Hotel Monte Leone, Hotel Simplonblick) invite you to enjoy a warm cup of tea.

 Safety guidelines

-Use of the snowshoe routes and information on this website is at your own risk.
-On-site conditions may cause changes to the route.
+The use of snowshoe routes and information on this website is at your own risk.
+Conditions on site may lead to changes to the route.
 Valais/Wallis Promotion and Brig Simplon Tourism AG accept no responsibility for the accuracy and completeness of the information on this website.

 • Carry a map with you.
 Download the complete description of the hiking trail with a large-scale map by clicking "Print" at the top right of the page.

 • Be considerate of other trail users and the landscape.
-Take your rubbish and that of others with you.
+Take your waste and that of others with you.

 • Carry additional sun protection.
-UV rays at high altitudes can be very strong in winter, even on cloudy days.
+UV rays at high altitudes can be very strong, especially in winter, even in cloudy weather.

-• Inform others about your route and if possible never go alone.
+• Inform a third party about the route and, if possible, never go alone.

 • Do not go on glaciers without a mountain guide.